camwestwood/xapi/recipes/vle/Module-View.md

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

-The actor entity describes the individual that is viewing a vle resource.
+The Actor entity describes the individual that is viewing a vle resource.

 ### Example: